+IMPORTANT

+CONCLUSIONS

+ABOUT

+TRANSNATIONAL

+REPRESSION IN

+SOUTH AMERICA

-IMPORTANT CONCLUSIONS ABOUT TRANSNATIONAL REPRESSION IN SOUTH AMERICA years and identified potential lessons learnt to inform policy and responses for today's cross-border crimes.
+Lessa investigated the different ways South American transnational human rights violations in the 1970s have been investigated over the years and identified potential lessons learnt to inform policy and responses for today's cross-border crimes.
 She analysed the victims of Operation Condor and transnational repression in the 1970s, and assessed the response of Argentina, Chile and Uruguay's justice systems to cross-border atrocities since the return to democracy in the 1980s.